Which foods are best for your body?

 - Fats and oils: Use fats and oils sparingly, especially saturated fats from animal products such as lard and butter as these can raise your cholesterol.
 Unsaturated fats such as olive and sunflower oils are better for your body.

-Be mindful of your sugar, salt and saturated fat content – eating too much salt can raise your blood pressure, increasing your risk of stroke and heart disease.
-High cholesterol equally raises your risk of heart disease, as can too much sugar in your diet, which also increases inflammation in your body and can lead to tooth decay and obesity.
+Be mindful of your sugar, salt and saturated fat content.
+Eating too much salt can raise your blood pressure, increasing your risk of stroke and heart disease.
+High cholesterol and high sugar intake equally raise your risk of heart disease.
+Too much sugar in your diet, also increases inflammation in your body and can lead to tooth decay and obesity.

-Make sure to keep hydrated, another important factor to staying healthy and feeling at your best – aim for 6-8 glasses of water per day.
-This is especially important after your Osteopathy appointment, to avoid dehydrated, achy muscles and benefit fully from your treatment.
+Make sure to keep hydrated.
+This is another important factor to staying healthy and feeling at your best.
+Aim for 6-8 glasses of water per day.
+This is especially important after your Osteopathy appointment, to avoid dehydrated, achy muscles and to benefit fully from your treatment.

-If you are normally fit and well but are concerned about your health, get in touch with your GP or book an appointment with your local osteopath who can refer you to a nutritionist if they feel it is necessary.
+If you are concerned about your health, book an appointment with your osteopath or get in touch with your GP.
+Your Osteopath may also refer you to a nutritionist if they feel it is necessary.